maddoxg-MechE/maddoxg-MechE.github.io/matlab.md

 [View Project](projects/Project_8.md)

-### Matlab Project: 9
+### Matlab Project: Solution of 2nd order Non-linear ODE from Pendulum
-Built a MATLAB solver using 5-point Gauss–Legendre quadrature to compute the nonlinear period of a simple pendulum as a function of initial angle.
-Validated the integration routine against an analytical benchmark and evaluated the period using one vs. two quadrature intervals to study accuracy.
+Modeled a nonlinear pendulum in MATLAB by combining adaptive quadrature (quadgk) for period prediction with ode45 for time-domain simulation ofθ(t) and θ˙(t).
+Compared solutions across solver tolerances and drag conditions using interpolated point evaluations, time-history plots, and phase-space (Poincaré) maps to validate accuracy and characterize damping effects.
 [View Project](projects/Project_9.md)